ERnsTL/rec/README.md

     * 2.4.2 Naming Record Types:  Allowed characters in record types.
     * 2.4.3 Documenting Records:  Recordset documentation field, Recordset documentation character restrictions, Two record sets with rec and doc fields example.
 TODO are multiple %doc per %rec allowed?
     * 2.4.4 Record Sets Properties:  Special fields example for mandatory, Special fields start with "%", Non-special fields in a record descriptor have no effect, Every recordset must contain exactly one special field rec, It is not mandated that the rec special field must occupy the first position, Special fields defined in the recutils format:  %rec, %mandatory, %allowed, %prohibit, %unique, %key, %doc, %typedef and %type, %auto, %sort, %size, %constraint, %confidential.
 Unknown special fields (TODO how does GNU recutils behave - warning or error?).
-* 3 Querying Recfiles:  TODO check for compliance requirements in chapter front matter.
+* 3 Querying Recfiles:  Nothing to comply with.
   * 3.1 Simple Selections:  TODO
   * 3.2 Selecting by Type:  TODO
   * 3.3 Selecting by Position:  TODO